Putin says Russia's economic crisis is over, inflation falling

-MOSCOW President Vladimir Putin said on Thursday that Russia's economic crisis was over and that inflation, already at a historic low, would fall further to 4 percent this year.
+MOSCOW (Reuters) - President Vladimir Putin said on Thursday that Russia's economic crisis was over and that inflation, already at a historic low, would fall further to 4 percent this year.

 "What does the objective data show?
 It shows that the recession in the Russian economy is over.
 We have moved to a period of growth," Putin said during his annual question and answer session with Russian citizens.